 The bronchitis virus can be transmitted from person to person when they are close to one another.

 If a person with bronchitis coughs or sneezes, infected droplets will go into the air and land on surfaces.

 These infected particles can infect another person and cause bronchitis if they come into contact with the:

 In many cases of acute bronchitis, symptoms such as an ongoing cough may persist long after the infection is gone.
-In fact, the cough can persist for several weeks afterward.
+In fact, the cough can persist for

 Once the infection is gone, bronchitis is no longer contagious.
 However, it is important that people maintain good hygiene and continue to wash their hands regularly.